Children need to see that their parents can get on

 Creating a parenting plan with the help of a mediator also allows them to practice and improve their communication.
 Improved communication can help them learn how to resolve any problem they are likely to face in the future.

-Create a parenting plan
+What's in a parenting plan

 A parenting plan might include the following: